hphelion/documentation/commercial/GA1/CarrierGrade/Admin Guide/carrier-grade-admin-guide.md

 Using HLM, you can install and upgrade HP Helion OpenStack Carrier Grade and do....

-For information on the administrative tasks you can perform in the HP Helion OpenStack region, see [Administering the HP Helion OpenStack Region](/helion/openstack/carrier/admin/helion/)
+For information on the administrative tasks you can perform using HLM, see [Using Helion LifeCycle Manager](/helion/openstack/carrier/admin/hlm/).

 ## Administering the HP Helion OpenStack Region